 THC use has been tied to hormonal changes and fluctuations in cell production, both of which are closely linked to hair loss.
 THC can bring about a reduction in the hormones that are responsible for testosterone production, which can lead to increased hair loss.
 Also, some forms of THC are linked to increased levels of cortisol.
 There is a condition called telogen effluvium which can be induced by high cortisol levels that may prevent THC users from having the healthiest head of hair possible.

 As previously mentioned, more research on THC’s connections to hair loss as well as hair growth must be undertaken to reach a conclusion on its effects.
 Until then, it may be best to closely monitor your own hair growth when imbibing in THC, as well as CBD and hemp oil.
-And, should you plan to harvest your own cannabis plants for future potential hair treatments, a great place to start your cannabis growing journey is Growers Choice.
+And, should you plan to harvest your own cannabis plants, a great place to start your cannabis growing journey is Growers Choice.